Defining a Legally Valid Marriage Under U.S. Immigration Law

 • you are married to either a U.S. citizen or lawful permanent resident, and

-We'll explain all of these below.
+We will explain all of these requirements below.

 To qualify for a marriage-based visa or green card, you must be legally married.
 A legal marriage is one that is officially recognized by the government in the country or state where you were married.
 This usually means that an official record of your marriage has been made or can be obtained from some public office.